Southern Lakes Conference: 1997-present

 In 1997, all of the schools in the Eastern Division left the Southern Lakes Conference: Burlington joined the Southeast Conference, and the remaining schools formed the Lakeshore Conference along with St. Catherine's High School in Racine and St. Joseph High School in Kenosha.
 Fort Atkinson joined the Southern Lakes that same year to bring conference membership to seven schools in a single division.
 In 2008, the five public schools in the Lakeshore Conference (Badger, Union Grove, Waterford, Westosha Central and Wilmot) rejoined the Southern Lakes Conference.
 They replaced five schools that exited the conference: three joined the Rock Valley Conference (East Troy, Jefferson and Whitewater) and two joined the Badger Conference (Fort Atkinson and Milton).
 Burlington rejoined the Southern Lakes from the Southeast Conference the next year, and Beloit Memorial became the latest addition to the Southern Lakes when they joined in 2023 from the Big Eight Conference.
 They replaced Delavan-Darien, who left for the Rock Valley Conference that same year.

 Football-only alignment

 In February 2019, in conjunction with the Wisconsin Football Coaches Association, the WIAA released a sweeping football-only realignment for Wisconsin to commence with the 2020 football season and run on a two-year cycle.
 The Southern Lakes Conference began the 2020-2021 cycle with the same eight-member group as its full membership roster for football.
 The 2022-2023 realignment cycle brought changes to the Southern Lakes that would predate its non-football realignment by a year.
 Delavan-Darien moved over to the Rock Valley Conference, and Beloit Memorial joined from the Big Eight Conference.
-This alignment will be maintained through the 2024-2025 cycle, In 2026, Westosha Central will shift to the Southeast Conference, which the Southern Lakes Conference will enter into a scheduling partnership with.
-As part of this partnership, there will be one crossover game per season per team that counts in the overall conference standings.
+This alignment will be maintained through at least the 2026-2027 competition cycle.